 Anti-money Laundering and Countering Financing of Terrorism Information

-WHY WE NEED TO ASK FOR INFORMATION
+WHY DO WE NEED TO ASK FOR INFORMATION?

 New Zealand has passed a law called the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (we will call it the AML/CFT law).
 The purpose of the law reflects New Zealand’s commitment to the international initiative to counter the impact that criminal activity has on people and economies within the global community.